-The lead indications for antolimab (AK002) are eosinophilic gastrointestinal diseases (EGIDs), a group of chronic inflammatory diseases characterized by persistent gastrointestinal symptoms as well as elevated eosinophils and mast cells in the esophagus, stomach, small intestine and/or colon.
+The lead indications for antolimab (AK002) are eosinophilic gastrointestinal diseases (EGIDs), a group of chronic inflammatory diseases characterized by persistent gastrointestinal symptoms as well as elevated eosinophils and mast cells in the esophagus, stomach, duodenum and/or colon.

-Eosinophilic Gastritis (EG) and/or Eosinophilic Enteritis (EEn, formerly referred to as EGE), are conditions characterized by chronic gastrointestinal symptoms with elevated eosinophils and mast cells in the stomach and/or small intestine (duodenum).
-Common symptoms of these diseases include abdominal pain, nausea, vomiting, diarrhea, abdominal cramping, bloating, loss of appetite and early satiety.
-Antolimab has been tested in a Phase 2 randomized, double-blind, placebo-controlled study in patients with EG/EEn.
+Eosinophilic gastritis (EG) and/or eosinophilic duodenitis (EoD, previously referred to as eosinophilic gastroenteritis or EGE), are conditions characterized by chronic gastrointestinal symptoms with elevated eosinophils and mast cells in the stomach and/or duodenum.
+Common symptoms of these diseases include abdominal pain, nausea, abdominal cramping, bloating, loss of appetite, early satiety, vomiting and diarrhea.
+Antolimab has been tested in a Phase 2 randomized, double-blind, placebo-controlled study in patients with EG/EoD (previously referred to as EGE in this study).
 The study met all prespecified primary and secondary endpoints, including eosinophil reduction and symptom improvements compared to placebo (see press release).
-Based on these results, Allakos plans to initiate a registrational Phase 3 study in patients with EG/EEn.
+Allakos has initiated a registrational Phase 3 study in patients with eosinophilic gastritis and/or eosinophilic duodenitis.

 Eosinophilic Esophagitis (EoE)

-Eosinophilic Esophagitis (EoE) is a condition characterized by eosinophils and mast cells driven inflammation of the esophagus.
+Eosinophilic esophagitis (EoE) is a condition characterized by mast cell and eosinophil driven inflammation of the esophagus.
 Common symptoms of EoE include difficulty swallowing, food impaction, nausea and vomiting.
 In the completed Phase 2 ENIGMA study, patients who had concomitant EoE showed esophageal eosinophil reduction and had less difficulty swallowing when treated with antolimab (see press release).
-Allakos plans to initiate a Phase 2/3 randomized, double-blind, placebo-controlled study of antolimab in patients with EoE.
+Allakos has initiated a Phase 2/3 randomized, double-blind, placebo-controlled study of antolimab in patients with EoE.

 Antolimab in other Mast Cell and Eosinophil Driven Diseases